microsoft/FluidFramework/docs/content/docs/advanced/handles.md

   For example, the handle for a `PureDataObject` simply returns the underlying object.
 But when this handle is stored in a DDS so that it is serialized and then de-serialized in a remote client, it is represented by a _remote handle_.
-  The remote handle only has the absolute url to the object, requests the object from the root, and then returns it.
+  The remote handle only has the absolute URL to the object, requests the object from the root, and then returns it.

 ### How to create a handle